 You don't have to go deep into the wilderness to experience the benefits of nature.
-We will hike and explore in the forest of Breithaupt Park, blending psychotherapy with adventure and nature-based therapy.
+Whether it's up in the mountains, or along one of our many rivers and lakes, blending psychotherapy with adventure and nature-based therapy can be a great option for lots of us.

 “Of all the paths you take in life, make sure a few of them are dirt.”